Web for Pentester

 Example 3

 This example is based on a common problem when you exploit directory traversal: the server-side code adds its own suffix to your payload.
-This can be easily bypassed, by using a NULL Byte (which you need to URL-encode as %00).
-Using NULL Byte to get rid of any suffix added by the server-side code is a common bypass, and works really well in Perl and older versions of PHP.
+This can be easily bypassed, by using a Null byte (which you need to URL-encode as %00).
+Using Null byte to get rid of any suffix added by the server-side code is a common bypass, and works really well in Perl and older versions of PHP.

 File include